pommicket/AutoArt/README.md

 [A (slower) web version of AutoArt can be found here](https://pommicket.com/pommicket)

 To run AutoArt, just download one of the [releases](https://github.com/pommicket/autoart/releases).
+Note that on Windows, when the images/videos/audios are done generating, the command prompt window will just close.
+Your images/videos/audios will be in whatever directory the executable was in.

 You will need [ffmpeg](http://ffmpeg.org/) for AutoVideos, but not for AutoImages/Audio (and make sure it is in your PATH).
 You can install it on Debian/Ubuntu with:
 ```bash
 sudo apt install ffmpeg